Labiaplasty in Hauppauge & Smithtown, NY

 What is Labiaplasty?

 Labiaplasty, or vaginal rejuvenation, is a surgical procedure that is performed on the vaginal labia (lips).
 This procedure could focus on either the labia majora (the outer vaginal lips), the labia minora (the inner vaginal lips), or both.
 It is performed to reshape uneven labia and to reduce the size of too large labia.
 Women who are looking to improve the appearance of their labia, address discomfort during intercourse (dyspareunia) due to the excess labia being pulled upon, improve their hygiene, or to relieve pain and irritation are often good candidates for this procedure.
-Other forms of vaginal rejuvenation I offer include Votiva (non-surgical rejuvenation).
+At Océane Medical Aesthetics + Wellness we offer the perfect add-ons to your Labiaplasty procedure: O-Shot and Clitoxin.
+Learn more here.

 Am I A Good Candidate for Vaginal Rejuvenation?